Greater Idaho movement: Background and rationale

 Eastern Oregon is relatively rural and conservative, compared to the more heavily populated and politically liberal north-western corner of Oregon.
 Those same north-western urban areas have a majority in the Oregon Legislative Assembly.
 Idaho is largely conservative compared to Oregon, motivating some conservatives in eastern Oregon to advocate for relocating the border.
 Oregon governor Tina Kotek acknowledged the movement in 2023 saying, "I think there are a lot of Oregonians who are frustrated and don’t feel heard.
 That, I think, is what the movement is about."

-Per Article IV, Section 3 of the U.S. Constitution:

-New States may be admitted by the Congress into this Union; but no new States shall be formed or erected within the Jurisdiction of any other State; nor any State be formed by the Junction of two or more States, or parts of States, without the Consent of the Legislatures of the States concerned as well as of the Congress.

 A number of state laws differ dramatically between Oregon and Idaho.
 Abortion access is starkly different, with Idaho banning nearly all abortions while Oregon imposes no legal restrictions.
 Tax policy is different, as Idaho charges a 6% sales tax, while Oregon does not impose a state sales tax.
 Oregon levies a progressive state income tax with one of the highest top rates in the U.S. at 9.9%.
 Minimum wage differs between the two states as well, with Idaho having the federal minimum wage of $7.25 and Oregon having an increased $14.70.
 Average yearly income in Idaho is $50,907, which is roughly $24 an hour while Oregon average income is $59,931 which is roughly $28.81 per hour.
 Drug laws differ, as like most of the West Coast, Oregon has legalized recreational marijuana, while Idaho still criminalizes possession.
 The Idaho state legislature opposes the rise of marijuana dispensaries in eastern Oregon serving customers from the Boise metro area; by moving the border further west, it would increase the travel time to the nearest dispensaries.